CLFrod/2D-Collision-Detection/README.txt

+# 2D Collision Detection Speedrun

-Goal: Create collision 2D collision detection system for Circles, Pentagons, Triangles, Squares.
+- Speedrun Goal: Create 2D collision detection system for Circles, Pentagons, Triangles, Squares.

-Contraints: All shapes must described by their centroid.
+- Contraints: All shapes must described by their centroid.

-This archive contains the 8 files of the Speedrun, that is, this file (README.txt), the files UML Diagram for Speedrun.pdf, Shape.java, Pentagon.java, Triangle.java, Circle.java, Square.java, and Main.java.
+- Detects collisions between all set shapes
+- Will add 2D renderer to display the shapes